-What is the deadline to submit a proposal for inclusion in the proxy materials for the 2018 Annual Meeting?
+What is the deadline to submit a proposal for inclusion in the proxy materials for the 2019 Annual Meeting?

-To be eligible for inclusion in the proxy materials for the 2018 Annual Meeting of Stockholders, a stockholder proposal must be received by Vical's Corporate Secretary by the close of business on December 8, 2017.
+To be eligible for inclusion in the proxy materials for the 2019 Annual Meeting of Stockholders, a stockholder proposal must be received by Vical's Corporate Secretary by the close of business on December 10, 2018.
 Stockholder proposals should be addressed to Vical Incorporated, Attn: Corporate Secretary, 10390 Pacific Center Court, San Diego, CA 92121.

-What procedure should I follow if I intend to present a proposal or nominate a director from the floor at the 2018 Annual Meeting of Stockholders?
+What procedure should I follow if I intend to present a proposal or nominate a director from the floor at the 2019 Annual Meeting of Stockholders?

-If you wish to submit a proposal that is not to be included in next year's proxy materials, you generally must do so not less than 50 days nor more than 75 days prior to the date of our 2018 Annual Meeting of Stockholders in order for the proposal to be considered at the meeting.
-If you wish to submit a director nomination for consideration at our 2018 Annual Meeting of Stockholders, you must do so by delivering at least 120 days prior to the anniversary date of the mailing of our proxy statement for our last Annual Meeting of Stockholders a written recommendation to the Nominating/Governance Committee.
+If you wish to submit a proposal that is not to be included in next year's proxy materials, you generally must do so not less than 50 days nor more than 75 days prior to the date of our 2019 Annual Meeting of Stockholders in order for the proposal to be considered at the meeting.
+If you wish to submit a director nomination for consideration at our 2019 Annual Meeting of Stockholders, you must do so by delivering at least 120 days prior to the meeting a written recommendation to the Nominating/Governance Committee.
 All proposals and nominations must be submitted in writing to Vical Incorporated, Attn: Corporate Secretary, 10390 Pacific Center Court, San Diego, CA 92121.
 You are also advised to review the Company's Bylaws, which you may request in writing from the Company's Secretary at the address above and which contain additional requirements about advance notice of stockholder proposals and director nominations.